ycemsubakan/speechbrain-1/recipes/ESC50/classification/README.md

 # Summary

 This recipe implements a classification training script (`train_classifier.py`) for the ESC50 multiclass sound classification dataset.
 This classification is mainly adapted from the Speechbrain UrbanSound8k recipe.
-The classification recipe makes use of a [CNN14 model](https://arxiv.org/abs/1912.10211) and a Conv2d encoder pretrained on the [VGG Sound](https://www.robots.ox.ac.uk/~vgg/data/vggsound/) dataset with self-supervised learning.
+The classification recipe makes use of a [CNN14 model](https://arxiv.org/abs/1912.10211) and a convolutional encoder pretrained on the [VGG Sound](https://www.robots.ox.ac.uk/~vgg/data/vggsound/) dataset with self-supervised learning.
 The scripts offers the possibility to train both with log-spectra and log-mel audio features.

 We have two main training scripts.
 Here's the breakdown, and how to run them:

 - *The training script for CNN14 model:* This script trains a CNN14 model on the ESC50 dataset.
 To run this, you can use the command `python train_classifier.py hparams/cnn14_classifier.yaml --data_folder /yourpath/ESC50`.
 An example training run can be found in `update link`.

 - *The training script for the conv2d-based model:* This script trains an simple convolutional classifier on the ESC50 dataset.
-To run this, you can use the command `python train_classifier.py hparams/conv2d_v2classifier_16k.yaml --data_folder /yourpath/ESC50`.
+To run this, you can use the command `python train_classifier.py hparams/conv2d_classifier.yaml --data_folder /yourpath/ESC50`.
 An example training run can be found in `update link`.

 Note that:
   - the recipe automatically downloads the ESC50 dataset.
 You only need to specify the path to which you would like to download it;